 Photo Credit: Many thanks to Dinah at D.G.S.
 Beauty for taking a photo of her Chi flat iron for me.
 I added the circle and slash.

 A jaw dropping event occurred for me the other day.
 I was accused of trademark infringement by Farouk Systems, who is the parent company of Chi flat irons, along with other Chi hair products and Biosilk.
 Why?
 Because I published a positive review of an Ultra Chi Flat Iron and used the name of the product in the review and in the title.
-WTF you say?
+WTH You say?
 Well, so did I.

 Before I get into details.
 I have to say this.
 What I state here are either true facts or personal opinion based on the facts.
-For example, I think the company is absurd in how they approached this (I’m putting that nicely since calling them donkey dork poo heads, or the worse things that my husband called them, might not go over as well).
+For example, I think the company is absurd in how they approached this (I’m putting that nicely since calling them names such as donkey dork poo heads, or the worse things that my husband called them, might not go over as well).
 That is my personal opinion and not a statement of fact.
 I am just getting that clear in case this company likes to threaten defamation suits too.
 Where I go overboard on reminding you that it is my opinion, it is a satirical embellishment to drive this point home (not to mention really my own opinion).
 Oh, and I am also an attorney, and while it is not my primary area of practice, I happen to know some things about trademark law.
 Being in this field and having spoken on legal topics for bloggers, including a bit on trademark law, I am rather interested in the topic.
 Now, onto the story!

 It all began in January 2013, with a glowing review of the Ultra Chi flat iron.
 I either received a reader review of it or commissioned a honest user review of a favorite hair tool on a site I sometimes use for articles (I think the later, but I don’t recall which).
 The post began with the words “the following is a reader review of the Ultra Chi Flat Iron.”
 Nowhere did the post suggest any affiliation with Chi or any endorsement of my site by them.
 A link to buy the product at Ulta was given at the beginning and end.
 The writer loved the product and wrote glowing things about it.
 Really glowing things.
 They seriously loved their Chi flat iron.
 And that is great, since a large part of my purpose here is to share info on great products.
 Right?
 I thought so anyway.